Ahacad/arch-up/README.md

 ![repo size](https://img.shields.io/github/repo-size/ahacad/using-arch)

-Using Arch Linux is an enjoyable experience, for you can customize it to your needs; installing Arch is not.
+Using Arch Linux is an enjoyable experience, you can customize it to your needs; *installing Arch is not*.

-This repo is an **opinioned** repo for installing basic and advanced tools **after you successfully install Arch and boot into it**.
+This repo is an opinioned repo for installing basic and advanced tools **after you successfully install Arch and boot into it**.

 This repo containes a `setup.sh` shell script to set up arch configurations after installing, this will contain lots of common tools that will give you a better *development experince*.
 Due to the nature of all the open-sourced tools, their way of configurations **may vary from time to time**, and some of them will have to be set up manually for this very moment, I will explain them one by one below.

 This repo is related to my [Configurations](https://github.com/ahacad/Configurations) and [wallpapers](https://github.com/Ahacad/wallpaper).

-## The process to use this repo
+## Install the programs

 `src/pacman.sh` -> install `yay` -> `src/yay.sh` -> look at the `More configurations` part and do some extra manual setups -> `$HOME/Configurations` -> use `install.sh` in Configurations